deficollective/defiscan/src/content/protocols/aave.md

 ## Upgradeable Pool Contract and mutable reserve parameters

-The center of the Aave V3 market is the contract called `Pool.sol` (`0x87870Bca3F3fD6335C3F4ce8392D69350B4fA4E2`).
+The center of the Aave V3 market is the contract called `Pool`.
 Each supported asset is attached to a reserve in this `Pool` contract.
 A reserve specifies the market parameters for this asset (Loan-to-Value, Liquidation Threshold, Supply and Borrow Caps and the interest rate model).
 Additionally, each asset (ie reserve) can be enabled or disabled for borrowing, if disabled, the asset can only be supplied as collateral for borrowing other assets.
 The assets are technically deposited to the respective aToken contracts (the receipt token of supplied assets) of a given reserve.

 ![Market](./diagrams/Aave_V3_Market.png)